PilzDE/psen_scan_v2/README.md

 /\<name\>/active_zoneset ([std_msgs/UInt8][])<br/>

-* This topic contains the id of the curretly active zoneset of the PSENscan safety laser scanner.
+* This topic contains the id of the currently active zoneset of the PSENscan safety laser scanner.

 `Hint 1: If no zonesets are configured the driver will publish "0" as default.`